 One of his recent concerns is the history of science in Islamic Civilization in Medieval Times.
 In this regard, he has compiled his articles in “The Concept of Science in Islamic Civilization” which will be published at Elm publication in the near future.
 (To learn more about Dr. Rasoul Jafarian you can visit here)

-To consider the history as medieval, ancient or any other era is a relative classification.
-Fundamentally defining historical eras depends on specific parameters like main social and political evolutions through the course of time.
-Classification of history as medieval or contemporary era is in accordance with the European classifications of their own history.
-In fact, the concept of Medieval Times or middle age which has clear economic, philosophical and religious characteristics in Europe and the USA has influenced our viewpoints about history.
+To consider history as medieval, ancient or any other era is a relative classification.
+Fundamentally defining historical eras depends on specific parameters like main social and political evolutions over the course of time.
+Classification of history as the medieval or contemporary era is in accordance with the European classifications of their own history.
+In fact, the concept of Medieval Times or middle age which has clear economic, philosophical, and religious characteristics in Europe and the USA has influenced our viewpoints about history.
 Of course, there is no problem if we regard some specified circumstances to classify history into various eras and to analyze events.
 For instance, you may even consider the Sassanid era as a Medieval Times between the Parthian Empire and the Islamic era.
 It’s worth mentioning that the Iranian Medieval Times has its own characteristics which are completely distinguished from the European middle age.
 There is a cultural decline in Europe in Middle Ages, while we have very different cultural conditions in Iran.

 I believe that we have different classifications on the basis of diverse parameters.
 If you give more importance to the history of thought and philosophy or the political history particularly the history of empires and dynasties, or if art and literature are your subjects of studies, you will have different classifications of history.

 In my classification, the 9th to 13th or 15th centuries can be considered as the Iranian medieval era.
 These definitions are acceptable as long as they are not considered as definitive invariable classifications.
 However, I believe that we should have more exact parameters in defining historical eras.